fenago/python-journey/md/Lab_9.md

 development policy is to always create one for every Python module developed.
 Python's built-in data object types and methods usually make this process easy, and those who practice this technique seem to be unanimously convinced that it's well worth the effort.
-See [chapter 21] to find out more about testing your Python code.

 Another option is to create a separate file with only the portion of the